fridgemagnet3/uip/README.md

 This configures the 6551 to run at it's maximum baud rate of 19200.
 On the Linux side, configure the serial port to match - for example:

-`stty -F /dev/ttyUSB0 19200 raw -echo crtscts ctopb`
+`stty -F /dev/ttyUSB0 19200 raw -echo crtscts cstopb`

 Note the use of the **crtscts** option, this enables hardware flow control so if you've NOT wired this up, don't set it.